Transformations of lattice diagrams and their associated dotted diagrams: Remark and Lemmas

 \begin{proof} Suppose that we can apply to $\Gamma$ a deformation IV in question.
 We recall that the condition (a1) is that the arcs involved in the deformation are adjacent arcs of a crossing.

-We denote by $D$ the region of $P$ associated with the middle region.
+We denote by $D$ the union of the regions of $P$ associated with the middle block.
 Then, the pair of dots involved in the deformation are on adjacent arcs connected by a crossing such that around the crossing, the other arcs are in the complement of $D$.
 Let $e$ and $e'$ be the pair of edges of $P$ in the $x$-direction and $y$-direction that form the crossing, and let $v$ and $v'$ be the pair of vertices that are endpoints of $e$ and $e'$ contained in the boundary of the closure of $D$.
 Let $R$ be the rectangle whose pair of diagonal vertices are $v$ and $v'$.
 We can see that $v$ and $v'$ are both initial vertices or both terminal vertices of $P$.
 The transformation of $P$ along $R$ is the required transformation: it realizes the deformation IV, and it is a normal (respectively reversed) transformation if $v$ and $v'$ are the initial (respectively terminal) vertices. \end{proof}

-\begin{lemma} Let $P$ be a lattice polytope.
-When $P$ admits a sequence of transformations consisting of normal transformations and reversed transformations realizing minimal area, then there is a sequence of transformations consisting only of normal transformations realizing minimal area. \end{lemma}
+\begin{lemma} Let $P$ be a lattice diagram.
+When $P$ admits a dissolution consisting of normal transformations and reversed transformations realizing minimal area, then there is a dissolution consisting only of normal transformations realizing minimal area. \end{lemma}

 \begin{proof} We denote the sequence of transformations by